mannprerak2/dart_ffi_bindings_generator/README.md

 - Run from root of project - `pub run dart_ffi_bindings_generator:generate`

 ## How will bindings be generated -
-LibClang is used to parse C header files to extract all the Functions, Structs, etc. This data is stored as list of objects, which is then passed on to ffi_tool, which then converts these to actual bindings.
+LibClang is used to parse C header files to extract all the Functions, Structs, etc. This data is stored as list of objects, which is then passed on to code_generator(modified [ffi_tool](https://pub.dev/packages/ffi_tool)), which then converts these to actual bindings.

 ## Project Structure -